css-materials/course-site/content/homework/_index.md

 draft: false
 ---

-This sections contains the homework assignments for this course and will be progressively updated as the quarter progresses.
+This section contains the homework assignments for the course and will be updated as the quarter progresses.

-In this course there will be a total of seven homework assignments + one opportunity to re-do a past homework to change your grade.
-The last homework assignment (HW07) will act as a final project for the course and cannot be re-done.
+There will be a total of seven homework assignments + one opportunity to re-do a past homework to change your grade.
+The seventh homework assignment will act as a final project for the course and cannot be re-done.

 The homework assignments are as follows:

-HW01: Practice editing .md and .Rmd
+- **HW01: Practice editing .md and .Rmd.** Goal: Test software installation and homework submission process, as well as demonstrate basic competency in Markdown and R Markdown.
-HW02: Exploring and visualizing data
+- **HW02: Exploring and visualizing data.** Goal: Transform and explore a cleaned dataset on gun deaths in the United States.
-HW03: Wrangling and visualizing data
+- **HW03: Wrangling and visualizing data.** Goal: Wrangle and explore messy datasets in practical research environments.
-HW04: Programming in R
+- **HW04: Programming in R.** Goal: Practice programming techniques in R.
-HW05: Debugging and practice working with functions
+- **HW05: Debugging and practice working with functions.** Goal: Resolve code errors and practice writing and using functions with social science data.
-HW06: Collecting and analyzing data from the web
+- **HW06: Collecting and analyzing data from the web.** Goal: Collect data from the web and analyze it.
-HW07: Generating reproducible social science research
+- **HW07: Generating reproducible social science research.** Goal: Synthesize everything we have learned thus far through your own research project.

 HW01 is worth 5% of your final grade, HW02 to HW06 are worth each 15% of your final grade, and HW07 is worth 20% of your final grade.